arrow-kt/arrow-website/content/docs/learn/typed-errors/working-with-typed-errors.md

 Let's say that once a `Failure` or `Loading` case is encountered we want to short-circuit, and not continue with the computation.
 It's easy to define a `Raise` instance for `Lce` that does just that.
 To do this **without** context receivers we'll use the composition pattern.
 Since we need to _raise_ both `Lce.Loading` and `Lce.Failure` our `Raise` instance will need to be able to `raise` `Lce<E, Nothing>`, and we wrap that in a `LceRaise` class.
-Within that class a `bind` function can be defined a that will short-circuit any encountered `Failure` or `Loading` case, and otherwise return the `Content` value.
+Within that class, a `bind` function can be defined to short-circuit any encountered `Failure` or `Loading` case or otherwise return the `Content` value.

 ```kotlin
 @JvmInline